-Aristotle already spoke of it in his time.
+Aristotle was already talking about it in his time.
 Later on, the Austrians Alfred Adler and Rudolf Dreikurs were the first doctors to deal with the issue of sociability in a vigorous theoretical and empirical way.

-Plus, we can’t leave out Abraham Maslow’s classic pyramid of human needs.
+Plus, we can’t leave out Abraham Maslow’s classic hierarchy of needs.

-Without a doubt, seeking acceptance, affection, friendship, love and belonging defines what both shapes us as humans and guarantees our survival.
+Without a doubt, seeking acceptance, affection, friendship, love and belonging defines us as humans and guarantees our survival.

-That said, if there is one thing that we all know, it’s that it is not easy to meet people who connect with our being, our values, our identity, hobbies and passions.
+That said, if there’s one thing that we all know, it’s that it’s not easy to meet people who connect with your being, your values, your identity, hobbies and your passions.

-It’s also important to remember that for a great friendship or a healthy relationship, it’s not necessary to coincide 100% in all aspects of our personality.
+It’s also important to remember that for a great friendship or a healthy relationship, it’s not necessary to agree on everything completely.

-There’s something more intangible, something that we cannot define or explain that cultivates those truly magical bonds that last over time.
+Instead, there’s something more intangible, something we have trouble defining, that cultivates those truly magical bonds.

 From time to time, and almost without even knowing how, we simply “connect” with someone.
-We’ve all experienced this at some point: meeting the perfect person at the right time, just when you need them most.
+We’ve had the experience of meeting the perfect person at the right time, just when you need them most.

-If this has ever happened to you, we invite you to go deeper into the subject to understand what’s behind this marvelous phenomenon.
+If this has ever happened to you, you’ll be interested in our ideas on this marvelous phenomenon.

 Meeting the perfect person: the power of connection

-Louise Hawkley is a scientist at the University of Chicago (in the United States) and is a specialist in researching psycho-social phenomena.
+Louise Hawkley is a scientist at the University of Chicago and is a specialist in researching psycho-social phenomena.

 According to her, the majority of these special bonds, stable friendships ans strong relationships that we don’t know how to define are characterized by sharing aspects that build what we often call “connectivity:”

 - Intimate connectivity is the first of these, and refers to the most private aspect of the self.